Joe Goode: Milk Bottles series

-Staircases
+Staircases series

-Joe Goode created his Staircases series starting in 1964 and was inspired by the ready-mades of Marcel Duchamp and the staircases in the musicals of Busby Berkley.
+Goode created his Staircases series starting in 1964 and was inspired by the ready-mades of Marcel Duchamp and the staircases in the musicals of Busby Berkley.
 These works are physical staircases that lead to nothing, usually propped against a wall.
 Made up of wood and cheap carpeting, these staircases, like the Milk Bottles series, evoke a feeling of suburban, small-town America.
 The placement of the works makes the wall an integral part of the work, providing a dead, empty space for the staircase to lead into, and creating an advance and retreat quality for the viewer.

 Goode's Staircases vary in size, with one of the largest being around nine-feet high.
 This massive staircase, along with two others, was created in Germany with the help of an art dealer named Hans Neuendorf.
 Neuendorf's brother was a carpenter and assisted Goode in the construction of the work.
 Neuendorf himself was a big supporter of Goode and put up several shows in Germany exhibiting his work.
 Unfortunately, due to the size and weight of the nine-foot staircase, which made it hard to handle, it never was displayed again.
 In storage, it was mishandled and eventually destroyed.

-However, some works from the Staircases series have survived and can now be found in the permanent collections of museums such as the Museum of Contemporary Art (MOCA) in Los Angeles, and the Museum of Modern Art (MoMA)in New York.
+However, some works from the Staircases series have survived and can now be found in the permanent collections of museums such as the Museum of Contemporary Art (MOCA) in Los Angeles and the Museum of Modern Art (MoMA) in New York.

-Clouds
+Clouds series

 Clouds is thought to be the height of Goode's artistic career and the paintings in this series harken back to Romanticism.
-Within Clouds, there were three distinct variations.
-From 1967 to 1969 Goode produced his Photo Clouds series while Torn Clouds was produced from years 1970 to 1976 and Vandalized Clouds was simultaneously painted from 1971 to 1975.
+Within Clouds, there are three distinct variations.
+From 1967 to 1969 Goode produced his Photo Clouds series, while Torn Clouds was produced from years 1970 to 1976, and Vandalized Clouds was simultaneously painted from 1971 to 1975.
 Each cluster dealt with the subject matter differently.
-Photo Clouds demonstrates a surreal quality, Torn Cloudsbegins to tear away at the canvas to reveal what's below, and Vandalized Clouds is sharply biting as the soft ethereal clouds are interrupted by deep slashes in the canvas down to the cardboard underneath.
+Photo Clouds demonstrates a surreal quality, Torn Clouds begins to tear away at the canvas to reveal what's below, and Vandalized Clouds is sharply biting as the soft ethereal clouds are interrupted by deep slashes in the canvas down to the cardboard underneath.

 Once again evoking childhood and suburban life, Goode's Clouds are reminiscent of the clouds seen when laying in a field, further eliciting an emotional reaction from the viewer.
 Additionally, the series as a whole plays with the idea that the sky is constantly changing, never staying in one place for long.
 Goode's intention with the Clouds series was to comment on the idea of transparency, something he touches on with the Milk Bottles series but is fully realized here.

 Goode saw his Clouds series featured prominently by Hans Neuendorf in his galleries in Hamburg and Cologne, Germany.
-In 1971, Neuendorf displayed Goode's Photo Cloud paintings at his two galleries, and in 1972, the Torn Skypaintings were exhibited in Cologne.
+In 1971, Neuendorf displayed Goode's Photo Cloud paintings at his two galleries, and in 1972, the Torn Sky paintings were exhibited in Cologne.